 Typically, Ferris offers about six credit hours per semester at any given location.
-Occasionally, this will be slightly higher or lower, depending on the preferences of the cohort.
+Occasionally, this will be slightly higher or lower.
 With this pace, the sequence of Ferris courses generally requires 2.5 years to complete.
 Beyond this time, students will typically need to complete additional courses from the community college to fill gaps in their degree plans, but this varies widely among the many students in the program.

-Once you become familiar with the degree checksheet, you do not need to meet every semester with your advisor.
+Once you become familiar your with MyDegree plan, you do not need to meet every semester with your advisor.
 Common questions can be answered via email, but you should make an effort to meet at least once per year to discuss any issues and upcoming matters of importance.